tomskypes/NP_Mailer/README.md

 # NP_Mailer

-NP_Mailer is a ZF2 Module which facilitates and simplifies sending of email messages.
+NP_Mailer is a ZF2 Module which facilitates and improves sending of email messages.
+It provides rich set of options for performing mailing routines.

 ## Installation